jqueryscript/awesome-chatgpt-plugins/README.md

  **Murder Mystery**          | Unleash your inner detective!
 Choose era, theme, victim &amp; challenge.
 Solve your own crime!
  **Music**                   | Generate music, compose music, create music and listen to music.
 Save music and refer it in the future.
  **My Writing Companion**    | Find, hire, and manage remote human writers, the best way to ensure your content is engaging, accurate, and error-free.
+ **Mybest**                  | Find out which products are best for you in Japan.
+You can ask for recommended products.
  **MySkinRoutine**           | Crafting the perfect care routine for your unique skin.
  **myTomorrows Search**      | Discover and filter clinical trials worldwide; updated daily.
  **NamePedia**               | Behind every name is a story: uncover origins, trends, and famous bearers.